-Creating Nursing and Lactation Space
+Creating a Lactation Space

 Options for Spaces

-Designated organizational spaceSome organizations have designated nursing and lactation spaces for their faculty and staff members to use.
-The Human Resources representative for the school/center and all business administrators and supervisors should be notified about any designated nursing and lactation space in the organization as well as its availability for individuals in other organizations.
+Designated organizational spaceSome organizations have designated lactation spaces for their faculty and staff members to use.
+The Human Resources representative for the school/center and all business administrators and supervisors should be notified about any designated lactation space in the organization as well as its availability for individuals in other organizations.
 Designated spaces can be returned to other uses if required by the business needs of the organization.

 Labeling areasA label that indicates the space is in use can take many forms.
 Several symbols, like this one, have become popular for identifying nursing and lactation space.